 - Keep specific and relevant sales skills at the top of your skills section

-- Job descriptions are full of clues on what is required in the role – highlighting the skills they’ve listed can do double duty in closing the deal by helping recruiters save time and improving your chances of landing the job.
-If active listening and rapport building is at the top of their list, do the same for your skills section since that’s clearly a priority for them.
+- Sales job descriptions are full of clues on what is required in the role.
+Highlighting the skills they’ve listed can do double duty in closing the deal by helping recruiters save time and improving your chances of landing the job.
+If active listening and rapport building are at the top of their list, do the same for your skills section since that’s clearly a priority for them.

 - If you don’t already have a sales certification, consider getting one